Acupuncture for Insomnia

 Symptoms of Insomnia

-forgetfulness, irritability, low energy levels, depression, difficulty in falling and staying asleep, increased number of mistakes and excessively worrying about sleeping.
-Many experience that these symptoms interfere with their performance at work and personal relationships.
-Chronic insomnia sufferers also have an increased risk of experiencing automobile accidents as compared to individuals who simply are fatigued.
+The symptoms of insomnia include fatigue, sleepiness, poor concentration, anxiety, and forgetfulness.
+These symptoms interfere with their performance at work and personal relationships.
+Chronic Insomnia sufferers also have an increased risk of automobile accidents compared to individuals who simply are fatigued.

 - Any stressful event